ShichengChen/WaveUNet/README.md

 # Train network
+- if you just want to train the model, use commandTrain.py
+'''
+python commandTrain.py --dataset both ##(for both ccmixter and musdb18) python commandTrain.py --dataset ccmixter ##(for ccmixter only) python commandTrain.py --dataset musdb18 ##(for musdb18 only)
+'''
 - trainForRandomGen.py (current best result)
 - If you want to change the neural network model
 - from modelStruct.pyramidnet import Unet[1]